sooriyaarachchi/pybites.github.io-src/content/codechallenge15.md

 As we discussed in our [beginner Flask article](http://pybit.es/beginning-flask.html) last week, it’s a web framework to allow you to create Python web applications.

-For this challenge you should definitely have some HTML experience.
+For this challenge you should definitely have some HTML (and CSS) experience.
 It’ll definitely make things easier.

 ##Helpful Resources